artkravchenko/i18next-to-fluent/README.md

 - **React bindings** to provide resolving adapter to your components.

 - **instructions** about how to set up localization pipeline effectively from scratch: from the workspace for translators to the performant loading of resources at the client side.

+## Notice

+The project is under development right now.
+There's a number of unsolved issues as well as the lack of documentation.
+API also may change at any time.

+Wait a little bit until the full compatibility is provided.
+I'm personally interested to stabilize the solution as quickly as possible to set up the migration of commercial projects e.g. [fish.travel](https://fish.travel).
+Stay tuned!

+If you'd like to show your support and point the development to specific edge cases or feature requests, consider reacting on issues with comments or just emoji.
+This way I will see what's the most expected for the community and focus on solving those issues first.

+See [**Development roadmap**](#development-roadmap) section for status of what's implemented.

 ## Development roadmap